IurieCezar/personal-webpage/README.md

 ## Prerequisites

-To open the webpage, the user needs to have a webbrowser installed.
+To open the web page, the user needs to have a web browser installed.

 ## How to run the project
 * Clone the repository to your local machine: